-Americans with Disabilities Act: It is the policy of the Asias Department: of Transportation & Public Facilities (ADOT&PT) that no qualified individual with a disability shal, solery on the basis of his or her disability, be excluded from the participation it, be denied the benefits of, or be subjected to discrimination under any of his programs, services, or activities as provided from the participation it, be denied the benefits of, or be subjected to discrimination under any of his programs, services, or activities as provided by Section 504 of the Rehabilitation Act of 1973and the Americans with Disabilities Act: of 1990 (ADA), ADOT&PF further assures that every effort will be made to provide nondiscrimination in all of its programs and activities regardless of the funding FTA, FAA, FHWA, and state funds.
+Americans with Disabilities Act: It is the policy of the Alaska Department of Transportation & Public Facilities (ADOT&PF) that no qualified individual with a disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any of its programs, services, or activities as provided by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA).
+ADOT&PF further assures that every effort will be made to provide nondiscrimination in all of its programs and activities regardless of the funding source, including FTA, FAA, FHWA, and state funds.